-Expertise: Aging Studies, Alzheimer's disease and Caregiving, Gender Issues, Poverty, and Counseling
+Expertise: Aging Studies, Alzheimer's disease and Caregiving, Poverty, and Counseling

 Dr. Harris is a Professor and Chair of the Sociology and Criminology Department, and director of the Aging Studies Program.
-She is also a Fellow of the Gerontological Society of America and Co-Editor of Dementia: The International Journal of Social Research and Practice published by SAGE.
+She is also a Fellow of the Gerontological Society of America and founding Co-Editor of Dementia: The International Journal of Social Research and Practice published by SAGE.
 Dr. Harris was selected to receive the 2009 JCU Distinguished Faculty Award.
 In April 2008 Dr. Harris received the Educator of the Year Award from the Ohio Association of Gerontology and Education.
+In 2008, she also received the Ohio Magazine Excellence in Education Award.
 Among the assets that she brings to the university are three important areas of teaching, research and practice in 1) Aging Studies, 2) Poverty and Social Welfare, and 3) Social Work and Counseling.
-Her research interests are Alzheimer’s disease and dementia care, cross cultural gerontology, gender and aging. and HIV/AIDS and older women.
+Her research interests are Alzheimer’s disease and dementia care, gender and aging. and HIV/AIDS and older women.
 Dr. Harris presents nationally and internationally on these topics.

 Dr. Harris teaches the following courses:

 Internship and Seminar in Human Service, Health, and Social Justice; Multicultural Counseling

 Dr. Harris received a Ph.D. in Social Welfare from Case Western Reserve University and a Masters in Social Work with a specialty in Gerontology from the University of Michigan.
 She is currently licensed in the state of Ohio as an LISW.